-The University of South Alabama encompasses a comprehensive health system composed of two hospitals - USA Medical Center and USA Children's & Women's Hospital - along with the USA Mitchell Cancer Institute and the USA Physicians Group.
-This combination of advanced health care services has improved the lives of countless residents throughout the Gulf Coast region.
+The University of South Alabama encompasses a comprehensive health system composed of two hospitals - USA Health University Hospital and USA Health Children's & Women's Hospital - along with the USA Health Mitchell Cancer Institute and the USA Health physician practices.
+This combination of advanced healthcare services has improved the lives of countless residents throughout the Gulf Coast region.

-As an academic health system, USA Health provides advanced and innovative patient care through its University hospitals and clinics, as well as first-class training experiences for the next generation of health care providers and scientists.
+As an academic health system, USA Health provides advanced and innovative patient care through its University hospitals and clinics, as well as first-class training experiences for the next generation of healthcare providers and scientists.

-USA Medical Center is on the front line in delivering nationally recognized quality care to the area's most critically ill patients, with the region's only Level I trauma center and a burn center that provides care from injury to recovery.
+USA Health University Hospital is on the front line in delivering nationally recognized quality care to the area's most critically ill patients, with the region's only Level I trauma center and a burn center that provides care from injury to recovery.
 The life-saving care that stroke and heart patients receive has been recognized year after year by the American Heart Association.
-The Medical Center also plays a key role in the education of tomorrow's health care professionals, each year training hundreds of future professionals from the colleges of Medicine, Nursing and Allied Health Professions.
+University Hospital also plays a key role in the education of tomorrow's healthcare providers, each year training hundreds of future professionals from the colleges of Medicine, Nursing and Allied Health Professions.

-USA Children's & Women's Hospital,

-among a handful of freestanding hospitals in the United States devoted exclusively to the care of children and women, offers the region's most advanced neonatal intensive care and pediatric intensive care units.
-The hospital delivers nearly 3,000 babies each year and specializes in high-risk OB/GYN patients.
+USA Health Children's & Women's Hospital, among a handful of freestanding hospitals in the United States devoted exclusively to the care of children and women, offers the region's most advanced neonatal intensive care and pediatric intensive care units.
+The hospital delivers nearly 3,000 babies each year and specializes in highrisk OB/GYN patients.
 Hospital staff offer a variety of innovative programs for hospitalized children, teens and their families to meet their developmental, educational, social and emotional needs.

-Combining cutting-edge research with advanced care, the USA Mitchell Cancer Institute fights cancer from the laboratory bench to the patient's bedside.
-With more than 40 clinical trials and 50,000 annual patient visits, MCI is the only academic-based cancer research and treatment facility on the Gulf Coast.
-In July 2017, MCI opened the Kilborn Clinic in Fairhope, Alabama, an 11,000-squarefoot space that includes exam rooms, cancer treatment areas and physicians' offices.
+Combining cutting-edge research with advanced care, the USA Health Mitchell Cancer Institute fights cancer from the laboratory bench to the patient's bedside.
+With more than 40 clinical trials and 50,000 annual patient visits, MCI is the only academic cancer research and treatment facility on the upper Gulf Coast.
+In July 2017, MCI opened the Kilborn Clinic in Fairhope, Alabama, a 14,000-square-foot space that includes exam rooms, cancer treatment areas and physicians' offices.

-USA Physicians Group includes nearly 200 physicians and provides more than 190,000 patient visits each year.
+USA Health Physicians Group includes nearly 200 physicians and provides more than 190,000 patient visits each year.
 It is the region's largest multispecialty practice and the only academic physicians group on the Gulf Coast.
-Physicians are on faculty at the USA College of Medicine, and the majority of USA Health clinics are now located in the new Strada Patient Care Center, which contains 153 patient exam rooms, 16 nurses stations and seven educational conference rooms.
+Physicians are on faculty at the USA College of Medicine, and the majority of USA Health clinics are now located in the Strada Patient Care Center, which contains 153 patient exam rooms, 16 nurses stations and seven educational conference rooms.
 The 133,000-square-foot building houses clinics for family medicine, pediatrics, neurosciences, surgical specialties, obstetrics & gynecology, orthopaedics and therapy services, as well as a breast and mammography center.
+USA Health continues to expand its physician footprint in Mobile.